Want to buy a great pack that will last and know that your dollars spent is going toward promoting our heritage and lifestyle?

 Again, something simple that just makes it’s quicker and easier to get up a tree.

 3. Rain Fly: This is one of those perks you don’t think about until you need it.
-This past gun season the only time I had to go out it was forcasted to rain.
+This past gun season the only time I had to go out, rain was in the forecast.
 Perfect time to still hunt through a new area.
-This is great to have as it kept my pack nice and dry all morning long.
+The rain fly was great to have as it kept my pack nice and dry all morning long.
 Rain fly stuffs into a little compartment in the bottom of the pack that you open with a zipper and has a stretchy liner around the edge of the rain fly that holds it in place around the pack.
 I was walking through thick woods and brush and it stayed in place the whole time.

 The rain fly color is hunter orange and gave me more peace of mind as the spot I was hunting was public land.
 Its nice to know you are that much more easily seen by other hunters with an orange hunch back.